 Step 3- Advanced Configuration (Optional)

 Go to the details of the plugin and scroll down to the configuration section.
-You can tweak the code according to you if you are familiar with it.
+You can tweak the code if you are familiar with it.
 However, the default configuration is good enough if you are a beginner.

 Step 4- Voila!
 Like magic, suddenly, your video doorbell is added!